Noam-miron/var-test/README.md

 Seed DB with provided seed_data.json file(upload file to retaurants container).

-In order to deploy function(API) Python code, you will need to set up a deployment from vscode azure functions extension, this will be changed ASAP with the next iteration of the project to ensure automatic CI/CD

 # Future Iterations
-    1. Integrate function code deployment into workflow.
-    2. Integrate automatic DB seeding into workflow.
+    1. Integrate automatic DB seeding into workflow.
-    3. set up the query in DB (and parameterize it).
+    2. set up the query in DB (and parameterize it).
-    4. Add code testing(both terraform and python tests).
+    3. Add code testing(both terraform and python tests).
-    5. Add a branching strategy and branch protection.
+    4. Add a branching strategy and branch protection to repository.